Yeoh-TH/NUSP1-LRFHSS/README.md

 gnerally the smaller the bandwidth and coding rate, the greater signal strength of the received packet.

 # GPS
 The GPS module on this module is the Air530ZClass.
-Based on experimentation, this module will be able to receive GPS data in an open football field in around 2 to 3 minutes of waiting or less.
+Based on experimentation, this module will be able to receive GPS data in an open football field in around 2 to 3 minutes or less.
 Thus, it requires little fuss to operate and receive GPS.
 The following GPS data can be interfaced:

 ```
 Air530ZClass GPS;
-//This is a mathematical function to return any variable with a certain number of decimal points by request of the user.
-This is needed for //the precision of the GPS data, which is around 4 decimal points, even though Arduino rounds it to a whole number
+//This is a mathematical function to return any variable with a certain number of decimal points by the request of the user.
+This is needed for the precision of the GPS data, which is around 4 decimal points, even though Arduino rounds it to a whole number
 int fracPart(double val, int n){
   return (int)((val - (int)(val))*pow(10,n));
 }